gigwegbe/gemma3n-car-damage-competition/README.md

 - Save image locally - Done( Kindly review)
   - Test the system with new JSON format
   - Review prompt("Only include entries that are visible in the image.")
 - Inference reference
-- Inference Script
+- Inference Script - Done
-- Add frontend material
+- Add frontend material - Done
-- Add Backend meterial
+- Add Backend material - Done
 - Add Report
 - Upload Video
 - Remove all token or make them invalid - Done